 You don't get the luxury of a warm-up today - it's literally out of the hotel and within a kilometre we start the first climb, the Passo di Giau (2233m).
 This is 10km with an average of 9%, so definitely not easy, but from the top you have stunning views of both sides of the summit, which are totally different, but both incredibly beautiful.
 We make the 16km descent into Cortina, where we'll probably regroup and have coffee, before starting the steady ascent to the Passo Tre Croci (1809m).

 Straight over the top and we continue to beautiful Lake Misurina, where there are several cafés for our lunch stop, before we head off on a climb that most clients agree is the most difficult of the tour, the Tre Cime di Lavaredo (2320m).
 This is the scene of many stage finishes in the Giro d'Italia, and every one of the last 8km averages over 10%!.
 The view from the top is absolutely astonishing, it's really like being on top of the world.
 This isn't a long climb, and it's very rewarding, but it's certainly not for the faint hearted.
-Then we retrace out steps for 25km, until we arrive at the turn off towards the Passo Falzaredo, where there's a nice hotel and our stop for the night.
+We then head back to the other side of Cortina, where we stay the night.
 For those who don't want to ride up to the Tre Cime di Lavaredo, you can either stay at Lake Misurina and wait for the others to return, or just go straight to the hotel and relax there.

 From our hotel on the outskirts of Cortina, we head west through green but rocky terrain towards the Passo Falzarego (2117m).
 It seemed a shame to miss seeing the Passo Valparola (2168m) too, which is a 2km detour off our route, so we've included it in the day.
 It's basically the top two kilometres of the climb on the profile, so you almost get two for the price of one.
 The terrain here is much less green than anything we've seen so far, in fact quite barren and rocky.
 When we reach the top, we turn and descend back to the Falzarego again before turning right and descending to Caprile.
 Right turn again and now we're starting the climb to the Passo di Fedaia (2057m) with its lovely lake on top, and then back down to Canazei.
 Our last major climb of the day is the Passo di Sella (2244m), and then we round off the day with the much more gentle Passo di Gardena (2136m), finally descending into Colfosco, where we spend the night.